mwangiii/Steghub-devops-training/Automate_Infrastructure_With_IaC_using_Terraform-Part_one/README.md

-# Automate Infrastructure With IaC using Terraform - Part 1
+# AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM - PART ONE

 ## Prerequisites before you begin writing Terraform code